alain-picard/clj-syd-face-off/README.md

     Add a /id route to the webapp that dispatches on the result of a function call

-    i.e. the id could be for a organisation or a person but the handler is different for each. the route should query the record to determine the type and then dispatch to a handler based on that type
+    i.e. the id could be for an "organisation" or a "person" but the handler is different for each. the route should query the record to determine the type and then dispatch to a handler based on that type

+    e.g. /1234 should call a get-org fn and /4567 should call a get-person fn

 5. Developer diagnostic tool: